 General Information/Collection and Use of Data

-The Public Information and the Visitor Information is collectively referred to herein as the “Data.”
-The Data collected from you may be used by the Foundation generally to improve the Site, to provide you with electronic communications, articles, and other items of interest, to generate usage or demographic statistics so that we may better understand your needs, to measure Site activity, and to improve the Site’s structure in helping users better reach needed information, all of which is intended to enhance the usefulness of the Site to our visitors.
-We may also use the Data to educate ourselves about the interests and concerns of our visitors for purposes of better serving the community and our grantees.
-We will not use any Data for commercial purposes.
+The Public Information and the Visitor Information is collectively referred to herein as the “data.”
+The data collected from you may be used by the Foundation generally to improve the site, to provide you with electronic communications, articles, and other items of interest, to generate usage or demographic statistics so that we may better understand your needs, to measure Ssite activity, and to improve the site’s structure in helping users better reach needed information, all of which is intended to enhance the usefulness of the site to our visitors.
+We may also use the data to educate ourselves about the interests and concerns of our visitors for purposes of better serving the community and our grantees.
+We will not use any data for commercial purposes.
 Any use of this Site for commercial purposes is strictly prohibited.

 Non-personally identifiable information that is collected about you when you visit the Site is used to enhance your user experience.

 The Foundation and vendors acting on its behalf may use the data in combination with various Internet technologies to help manage Site operations, track user traffic, and gather broad demographic information.

 We may use IP addresses to diagnose possible technical problems, administer our Site, and aggregate Data on use.
 Log files, which identify every request made to our server, may be used to determine statistically which areas of the site our visitors prefer and to prepare future content based on the interests of our visitors.